MauriJokes/splyt-tech-task/README.md

 - **Centralized Logging**: Using a `logger` utility.
 - **Route-Specific Rate Limiter**: Protects the `/event` endpoint.
 - **Simple WebSocket Token Validation**: Ensures only authorized clients can connect.
+- **Automated unit and integration testing**: Handles automated testing using Jest